alexanderwe/the-traveler/README.md

 ## OAuth

-If you want to use OAuth to also get access to endpoints which require authentications, provide the `Traveler` object with the needed OAuth `clientId` and if you are using a confidential client type the `clientSecret`.
+If you want to use OAuth to get access to endpoints which require user approval provide the `Traveler` object with your OAuth `clientId` and if you are using a confidential client type additionally the `clientSecret`.

 ```
 import Traveler from 'the-traveler';